NAME

 If all characters are filtered out, the function retries until a non-empty string is produced.

-my $str = words(\&ascii_string, 5);
+my $str = words(\&string_generator, 5);

-Words are joined with a single space.
+The generated words are joined together with a single space.

 Example: